Getting a Mortgage With a CCJ

 Where lending criteria is concerned, the majority of mortgage providers have a limit on the amount of CCJ debt you can have and still qualify for a mortgage.

-The amount of debt owed that a lender will accept usually ranges from between £300 and £10,000, with the rate offered varying based on the total sum.
+The debt owed that a lender will accept usually ranges from between £300 and £10,000, with the rate offered varying based on the total sum.

-As well as this, the amount of deposit that you are able to put down will impact whether a lender is likely to offer you a mortgage.
-The more you can part with, the better your chances of approval, and most lenders will insist on more than the minimum for this type of bad credit.
+In addition, the amount of deposit you can put down will impact whether a lender is likely to offer you a mortgage.
+The more you can part with, the better your chances of approval and most lenders will insist on more than the minimum for this type of bad credit.

-This is all in addition to the standard eligibility requirements that you will need to meet such as age, credit rating, income and the property type.
+This is in addition to the standard eligibility requirements, such as age, credit rating, income, and property type.

-All lenders will have specific eligibility requirements for their CCJ products, however a mortgage broker will be able to pair you with the best one based on your individual circumstances.
+All lenders have specific eligibility requirements for their CCJ products; however, a mortgage broker can match you with the best one based on your individual circumstances.

 Our Broker-Matching Service Guaranteed!